Jeremiah O'Donovan Rossa: Personal life

+The descendants of Jeremiah O'Donovan Rossa made their homes in Staten Island; they include writer William Rossa Cole and New York City Councillor Jerome X. O'Donovan.
+O'Dovonan Rossa's great-great-grandson is US international rugby union player John Quill.

 Legacy

+Following Rossa's death, political rival Timothy Daniel Sullivan commentated that "No more determined or consistent enemy to British rule ever breathed the air of Ireland", while Patrick Pearse praised Rossa as "the most typical" of Fenian leaders who derived "courage and endurance from the Gaelic tradition".

-A memorial to O'Donovan Rossa stands in St. Stephen's Green, and a bridge over the River Liffey was renamed in his honour.
-A street in Cork City bears his name, as does a street in Thurles, Co.
-Tipperary – the constituency where he was elected.
+A memorial to Rossa stands in St. Stephen's Green, and a bridge over the River Liffey was renamed in his honour.
+A street in Cork City bears his name, as does a street in Thurles, County Tipperary – the constituency where he was elected.
 A park in Skibbereen is also named after him as is the local Gaelic football team.

-A memorial to O'Donovan Rossa stands in the village of Reenascreena, Rosscarbery Co Cork where his descendants run the local village pub.
+A memorial to Rossa stands in the village of Reenascreena, Rosscarbery County Cork where his descendants run the local village pub.
 The funeral casket that was used to ship him home is now on display next to the pub.

 Other GAA teams throughout Ireland have also been named after him including Ard Bó Uí Dhonnabhain Rossa in the Tyrone GAA, O'Donovan Rossa GAC in Belfast, Ó Donnabháin Rosa Magherafelt in the Derry GAA and Uí Donnabháin Rosa Mullach Breac in Armagh GAA along with Ó Donnabháin Rosa est. in 2018 in Astoria, Queens, New York.

-The descendants of Jeremiah O'Donovan Rossa made their homes in Staten Island; they include writer William Rossa Cole and New York City Councillor Jerome X. O'Donovan.